ChuckerTeam/chucker/README.md

 ⚠ Please note that the latest snapshot might be **unstable**.
 Use it at your own risk :)

-If you're looking for the latest version source code, you can always find it on the top of the `master` branch.
+If you're looking for the **latest version source code**, you can always find it on the top of the `master` branch.

 # FAQ